 Cigna modified MM 0404 for sacral nerve stimulation, effective November 15, 2025.
-Here's what billing teams need to do.
+Here's what billing teams need to know before submitting claims.

 Quick-Reference Table